 Since CPR is used in emergencies, it's best to decide in advance if it is wanted.
-When making the decision about CPR, ask:
+When making the decision, ask:

-1 1.
-Has the patient ever said they do not want or hooked up to machines? be in a coma NO 2.
-Has the patient said that they want to die at in a hospital? me inst YES ead of 3.
-Does the patient have more than one health ı pı roblem YES □ NO 4.
-Is the patient physically weak/frail? u YES □ NO 5.
-Does the patient rely on other people for da aily care? • YES ☐ NO 6.
-Does the doctor think that CPR will car use more health problems for the patient?
-YES ☐ NO 7.
-Has the doctor said he or she would not be e sı ırprised if the patient died within the next year?
-YES ☐ NO 8.
-Is the patient terminally ill?
-YES □ NO If the answer to any of these questions is "yes," then getting a do not attempt resuscitation (DNAR) order may be the best choice.
-DNAR orders are most commonly known as "DNR" (do not resuscitate) orders.
+1. Has the patient ever said they do not wan coma or hooked up to machines? t to be i 2.
+Has the patient said that they want to die of in a hospital? at home YES 3.
+Does the patient have more than one heal th probl 4.
+Is the patient physically weak/frail?
+NO NO 5.
+Does the patient rely on other people for daily car YES 6.
+Does the doctor think that CPR will cause problems for the patient? e more l I YES 7.
+Has the doctor said he or she would not be surprised if the patient died within the next year?
+8. Is the patient terminally ill?
+U YES D NO

+If the answer to any of these questions is "yes," then getting a do not attempt resuscitation (DNAR) order may be the best choice.
+DNAR orders are most commonly called "DNR" (do not resuscitate) orders.
 They are also known as "DNRO," "No Code," "No CPR," or "AND" (allow natural death).